ronan-f/wizard-duel/README.md

 # Wizard Duels
 A player vs player, 90's style, pixel art game for the Harry Potter fans out there!
+SAP built with React, node.js, express, socket.io, and styled with css.

+Contributors: @ronan-f, @SebastianPez

 ### **Shout-out**